 Start by searching for just your chosen name, for example "Foo".
 If that finds a lot of hits that are clearly unrelated, try searching for "Foo software".
 This is the first step to narrowing to relevant results, since trademarks generally only apply within a specific class of goods - in our case, the software products we offer for download.

 Note all results in the according JIRA issues.
 When done, inform trademarks @ apache.org that you have finished your research.
-Please wait, until the trademarks team has responded.
+Please wait until the trademarks team has responded, as we rely on Apache volunteers to organize this work.

 Please don't include any interpretation in the JIRA issue, just try to note all facts you can find.
 If you have specific questions on what the results mean, please ask trademarks@ and include your project/podling's private mailing list (i.e. not your public dev@ list).